Ingestion

 Use raw records when teams need traceability back to device output.
 Use computed records when downstream systems need stable, queryable operational signals.

-Keep Infuse DB records aligned with Infuse IoT by carrying identifiers and context through ingestion:
+Keep Infuse-DB records aligned with Infuse-IoT Cloud by carrying identifiers and context through ingestion:

 | Field | Why it matters |